RichardFoo/Trinket-USB-Keyboard/README.md

 [Adafruit Trinket M0](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino)

 Why the Trinket?
 Reasons... mostly, convenience.
-- Emulating USB devices requires support in both hardware and software.
+- Emulating USB devices requires support in both hardware and software - it sounds simple, but it's not.
 E.g., The Pi Zero has a port capable of USB device emulation, but the regular Raspberry Pi does not.
 The Trinket's microcontroller (Atmel SAMD21) also has this support, making it a great candidate.
 - I had a Trinket M0 on-hand when the need arose.
 Leftovers from a hands-on lab at a conference where I had hooked it to a GSM modem for testing.
 I'd literally just found this lonely board while organizing my parts box and thought "This is tiny and nifty.